Nebbiolo, the indigenous grape of Piedmont

 Berry color: black.

 Productivity: good, more or less constant, depending on the variety.

 Bunch: medium-sized, elongated, with round berries, purplish, covered in a waxy substance responsible for the visible white film on the grape skin.

-Ripening: mid October.
+Ripening: mid-October.
 Nebbiolo grapes in Piedmont are the last ones to be harvested.
-Harvest time can swift from beginning of October to the second half of the month, depending on the amount of rain and high temperature that hit the region in summer.
-Hot and dry summers reflects on early ripening.
+Harvest time can be swift from the beginning of October to the second half of the month, depending on the amount of rain and high temperature that hit the region in summer.
+Hot and dry summers reflect early ripening.